 Put the rice paper on the counter and lay on your favorite fillings (don’t over-stuff them).
 Roll up like a burrito and serve with peanut sauce.

-If you like Summer Rolls, you might also want to try these Vietnamese-Style Pork Lettuce Wraps.
+If you like Summer Rolls, you might also want to try these Pork Tenderloin Lettuce Wraps with Ginger Lime Dressing.

 Summer Rolls with Peanut Dipping Sauce